atbcb/usab-uswds/news/_posts/2023-07-25-u-s-access-board-visits-chesapeake-region-accessible-boating-adaptive-boating-center.md

 </figure>

 In addition, Board members and staff heard from CRAB President James Nolan and Executive Director Paul Bollinger, who discussed the private-public partnership in bringing the facility to fruition.
 In designing and building the accessible learning environment and sailing experience, CRAB consulted with Board staff, the Maryland Department of Disabilities, the Maryland Assistive Technology Reuse Center, the Maryland Division of Rehabilitation, and the Bay Area Center for Independent Living.

-The Board commends CRAB for creating a recreational boating facility that offers an extensively accessible environment to guests, providing people with disabilities with unprecedented access to the Chesapeake Bay.